Far Side Virtual: Accolades

 Far Side Virtual topped The Wire's top 50 releases of 2011, a choice that proved to be polarizing among readers.
 Writing to elucidate the "low mandate" for the album, editor-in-chief Tony Herrington stated that only seven of 60 voters included Far Side Virtual on their lists, and no voters chose it as their personal favorite.
 Herrington said the choice was "entirely appropriate in a year in which the abundance of choice brought on by digital technology reached such a tipping point as to make genuine consensus impossible. ... you either swoon over the conceptual audacity of its deadpan appropriation of late capitalist-era corporate mood Muzak, or you think it's the worst record Dave Grusin never made."
 Tiny Mix Tapes' Dean wrote that after Far Side Virtual topped The Wire's list, "discerning music nerds have felt the imperative to step to either side of a line," and that Herrington's column "amounted to a retraction."
 While praising the magazine for its diverse taste, Seattle Weekly's Eric Grandy jokingly commented that it was "no surprise" that the "willfully obscurantist" magazine would top their list with a "winking Windows '97 soft-rock hellscape".

+Legacy

+The album is credited with helping to increase the popularity of vaporwave in the early 2010s.